-What Staff need to know
+1.5 What Staff need to know

 This policy is available on the school website, on the staff shared area and on CPoms.
-Also other relating policies are also on the school website, and CPoms and staff should all make themselves aware of these policies and systems to support safeguarding in school.
+Also other relating policies are also on the school website, and CPoms, including the child protection policy and staff should all make themselves aware of these systems to support safeguarding in school.